-The oxidation of zirconium alloys is one of the most studied processes in all of the nuclear industry.
-Oxidative reaction of zirconium with water releases hydrogen gas, which partly diffuses into the alloy and forms zirconium hydrides.
+The oxidation of zirconium alloys is one of the most studied processes in the nuclear industry.
+The oxidative reaction of zirconium with water releases hydrogen gas, which partly diffuses into the alloy and forms zirconium hydrides.
 The hydrides are less dense and are weaker mechanically than the alloy; their formation results in blistering and cracking of the cladding – a phenomenon known as hydrogen embrittlement.
 While many of these reports are written to address the reaction of fuel and steam with zirconium alloys in the case of a nuclear accident, there are still a substantial number of reports dealing with the oxidation of zirconium alloys at moderate temperatures of about 800 K and below.

 Zr + 2H2O→ZrO2 + 2H2

 At high temperatures, the exothermic reaction of Zr-base alloys with steam is much more intensive and hazardous for the safety of nuclear power plants during accidents like a loss-of-coolant accident (LOCA).
 The main problem of high-temperature oxidation is that zirconium cladding rapidly reacts with water steam at high temperatures.
 The oxidation kinetics of relevant zirconium alloys appears to be parabolic in the temperature range of 1000-1500°C for many Zr-based alloys.

 Zirconium Alloy – Zircaloy – 4